Best Angle Grinder for Sharpening Mower Blades

 What People Say

 People frequently highlight how manageable the grinder feels in one hand while still packing enough punch for tough jobs.
-Reviewers appreciate the durability features like dust management and the brush monitoring system, and many find the guard and spindle lock practical for changing discs.
+Reviewers appreciate the durability features like dust management and the brush monitoring system.

 A few note minor annoyances like missing small accessories or the left-side switch layout for left-handed users.